 |Estimated case |

 CS + sudden onset general malaise, vomiting and diarrhoea

-CS + facial oedema, purulent pharyngitis, proteinuria on reagent strip
+CS + general malaise, headache, muscle pain, facial oedema, pharyngitis, proteinuria on reagent strip

 CS + vomiting, erythema of the face and, depending on the aetiology: